cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 ## Generating Random Functions

+To start creating my dataset, I needed to generate a lot of functions randomly.
 Generating a random function seems easy at first thought, but it is hard to do so fairly.
 A naive approach might be to generate a string of symbols randomly, but not every combination of mathematical symbols is meaningful.
 For example, the following string has no meaning:

 $$\frac 3+\log(()$$